 - Select BlueFire.

 You're now ready to start the BlueFire App and connect to the Adapter.
 Note that the BlueFire App remembers what state Bluetooth is in (on or off) when it starts and then returns Bluetooth to that state when the BlueFire App ends.

 I have a 6 pin and a 9 pin adapter.
 Can I have use them both?

 Yes but only one at a time.
 You can pair them both ahead of time and then plug in the one you want to use and start the App.
 Make sure you have the 'Connect to Any Adapter' checked in Settings.
-If you have them both plugged into different trucks, the app will connect to the adapter it connected to the last time it was connected.
+If you have them both plugged into different vehicles, the app will connect to the adapter it connected to the last time it was connected.

 When can I use the BlueFire App?

 You can start the BlueFire App anytime with or without the Adapter connected.
 When you start the BlueFire App it will look for the Adapter.
 If it cannot find the Adapter it will start up in Demo mode.
 This mode will allow you to use most of the functions but will only show information that is not real (demo data).

 If you start the BlueFire App and the Adapter is plugged in, it will connect to the Adapter and start looking for vehicle information.
 If the ignition key is off, the BlueFire App will recognize this and not show any information.
 If the ignition key is on, the BlueFire App will start retrieving information and will function normally.

 If the BlueFire App is functioning normally (ie. ignition key is on) and you turn the ignition off, the BlueFire App will recognize this and will remember the last information it retrieved.
 This information will be available on the BlueFire App until you close the BlueFire App on your phone.
 Note that information is only retrieved when you select a function and the function specific information is displayed.